disa-lab/SynLogPlus/README.md

 - At least 16GB memory
 - At least 100GB storage
-- GPU (for LogPPT, UniParser, and LLMParser)
+- GPU (for LogPPT, UniParser, LLMParser, and LILAC)

 ### Dependencies